Kemp Town branch line: First proposals

-The railway line from Brighton to Lewes was authorised under the Brighton, Lewes and Hastings Railway Act, 1844, and it was opened on 8 June 1846.
+The railway line from Brighton to Lewes was authorised under the Brighton, Lewes and Hastings Railway Act 1844 (7 & 8 Vict. c. xci), and it was opened on 8 June 1846.

-On 27 July 1846 the Royal Assent was given to the Act authorising the merging of the London and Brighton Railway and the London and Croydon Railway, forming the London, Brighton and South Coast Railway (LBSCR).
+On 27 July 1846, royal assent was given to the act of Parliament authorising the merging of the London and Brighton Railway and the London and Croydon Railway, forming the London, Brighton and South Coast Railway (LBSCR).

 The LBSCR became dominant in the Brighton area, but in 1863 a nominally independent company encouraged by the London, Chatham and Dover Railway promoted a line from near Beckenham through East Grinstead to Lewes, and intended to terminate in Brighton at the Kemp Town district.
 Kemp Town was a quality residential area built in the Regency style by the developer Thomas Read Kemp in the 1820s.

 The line was stated to be likely to cost more than £4 million and to require over 6 mi of tunnelling.

-The railway proposal was rejected in the House of Commons, but its supporters made it clear that they intended to try again in the 1864 Parliamentary session.
+The railway proposal was rejected in the House of Commons, but its supporters made it clear that they intended to try again in the 1864 parliamentary session.
 The LBSCR was alarmed at this planned incursion into territory they considered to be exclusively theirs, and as a defensive measure they promoted the short Kemp Town branch railway in the same 1864 session.
-The LBSCR scheme was approved on 13 May 1864, and the rival proposal was again rejected.
+The LBSCR scheme was approved as the London, Brighton and South Coast Railway (Kemptown Station and Line) Act 1864 (27 & 28 Vict. c. xxxv) on 13 May 1864, and the rival proposal was again rejected.

 The LBSCR branch was to leave the Brighton to Lewes line and turn south to reach the Kemp Town terminus.
 Although the line was only to be 1 mile 32 chains in length, it was to be costly as land in the high-amenity area was expensive, and both a tunnel and a 14-arch viaduct (crossing Lewes Road) would be required.
 Capital required for the line was £75,000.

 The engineer for the work was Frederick Dale Banister of the LBSCR, and the contractors were William and Jonathan Pickering; they hired a 0-6-0 tender engine from the LBSCR for the construction work, which started on 17 February 1866.

 Opening

-Col Yolland of the Board of Trade inspected the completed work on 9 July 1869, and approved it.
+Col. Yolland of the Board of Trade inspected the completed work on 9 July 1869, and approved it.
 The line opened to traffic on 2 August 1869.
 There was a formal ceremonial opening on 6 August.

 The first locomotive intended to work trains on the line was a 2-4-0 from Sharp, Stewart and Company, but it was not delivered in time for the opening, so a locomotive was borrowed from the LBSCR.

 Although the line was constructed as a single line, and the terminus had only one platform, extensive land was acquired around the Kemp Town terminus for future development.